First Aid Accident & Emergency

 What does AED mean?

 Automated – This means Automatic, an AED will do its job automatically.
-Unlike a manual defibrillator that requires the operator to know heart rhythms, hospital would use a manual device on a patient to analyse the heart rhythm to look at the ECG.
+Unlike a manual defibrillator that requires the operator to know heart rhythms.
+A hospital would use a manual device on a patient to analyse the heart rhythm to look at the ECG.

 Defibrillator – Means to de-fibrillate the heart and restore normal heart function.